644th COMBAT COMMUNICATIONS SQUADRON

 ABOUT

-The 644th CBCS incorporates more than 17 Air Force Specialty Codes and 134 personnel into a close-knit deployable communications team.
-It is a rapid-deployment unit designed to deploy all or part of a 32-person team "within a moments notice" to establish and provide "initial" NIPR/SIPR services and Secure/Non-secure voice capabilities.
+The 644 CBCS incorporates 12 Air Force Specialty Codes (AFSCs) and 120 personnel into a close-knit deployable communications team.
+It is a rapid-deployment unit designed to deploy all or part of a 28-person team "within a moment’s notice" to establish and provide initial NIPR/SIPR services and Secure/Non-secure voice capabilities in austere operating locations and barebones airbases.

 biographies